HOW TO PLANT?

 Step 3

 Place the roots in the hole and backfill with the native soil, making sure you are planting it at the correct depth (i.e. not burying the crown or leaving roots exposed).
+After backfilling 2/3 the depth, water to promote contact between the roots and soil and to prevent air pockets; fill the remaining 1/3 and water again.
 It is typically not recommended that you amend the soil, because you want the plant to adjust to the soil you are planting it in.
 Remember, these plants are adapted to our soils!
-Tamp the soil down around the plant and water immediately to remove air pockets.
+Mulch around the new plant to help regulate soil temperature and moisture.

 Step 4

-Keep your new transplant well watered for the first season, watering every 2-3 day the first two weeks, and then once a week after (unless you get rain).
+While most native plants show drought resistance, that is only once they are established.
+Keep your new transplant well watered for the first season, watering every 2-3 days during the first two weeks, and then once a week after (unless you get rain).
 You can stick your finger into the soil to see if the soil is still moist and needs watering.

-We recommend caging all new plants during the first season if you have deer-- even those listed as deer resistant.
-Deer are curious and will commonly nip at new plantings.
-This ensure your plant gets well-established during the first season.
-You might remove the cage the following season to see if the deer eat it; if they do, your plant should have healthy roots and will most likely rebound.
+We recommend caging all new plants during the first season if you have deer-- even those listed as deer resistant-- to ensure your plants get well-established.
+Deer are curious and will commonly nip new plantings or just pull them out of the ground.
+Try removing the cage the following season to see if the deer eat it; if they do, your plant will at least have healthy roots and will likely rebound.